-The Ultimate Andalucía tour is a wonderful 'circuit' tour that takes you to visit the Andalucian Cities of Granada, Cordoba, Seville, Malaga, Ronda, Jerez, Cádiz & Setenil de las Bodegas.
+The Ultimate Andalucía tour is a wonderful 'circuit' tour that takes you to visit the Andalucían Cities of Granada, Cordoba, Seville, Malaga, Ronda, Jerez, Cádiz & Setenil de las Bodegas.
 You stay in high quality City Centre Hotels in the different locations.
-This tour is for a maximum of six guests with its own tour vehicle and Tour Leader.
+This tour is for a maximum of six guests per tour vehicle, each with its own Tour Leader.